webcodr/weblog/content/post/ryzen-vs-apple-silicon-and-why-zen-2-is-not-so-bad-as-you-may-think.md

 15 more cores are also unaccounted for.
 21 divided by 15: about 1.4 W per core average.
 Seems a bit high, but possible.
 It depends on background tasks from the OS, the current Windows power plan etc.

 To be fair, AMDs energy saving functions per core could a little bit better.
-They are not bad at well, but there‘s room for improvements.
+They are not bad but there‘s room for improvements.

 ## Process nodes

 For a fair comparison we also have to include the process nodes.
 As mentioned above, Ryzen cores are manufactured in TSMC‘s 7 nm node.
-Unfortunately Apple is one step ahead in this category.
+Apple is one step ahead in this category.
 The M1 and it‘s little brother A14 are already on 5 nm, again from TSMC.

 This alone could account for up to 30% less power usage.
 There are no exact numbers available, but 20 to 30% would reasonable.

 ## Core architecture

 Current Zen 3 cores and Apple‘s Firestorm cores have fundamental differences in architecture.
-Modern x86 cores are quite small but clock quite high.
+Modern x86 cores are small but clock quite high.
 On a single core load like Cinebench R23 you will get about 5 GHz from 5950X while a Firestorm core will only clock to 3.2 GHz.

 Wait, what?
 Firestorm with 3.2 GHz is about as fast as Zen 3 with 5 GHz?
 That can‘t be true.
 Yet it is.
 According to the benchmarks a Firestorm core can execute about twice the instructions per cycle (IPC) as a Zen 3 core.

 Firestorm is an extremely wide core design with many processing units.
-This is complemented by a absurdly large L1 caches and re-order buffers.
+This is complemented by absurdly large L1 caches and re-order buffers.
 Much larger than on any x86 core ever.

 This allows Apple to lower the clock speed significantly without compromising performance.
 Lower clock speeds also mean lower voltage and power usage.

 But there‘s more: since the A13 (iPhone 11) Apple has quite many incremental power saving functions within every part their SoCs.
-They can lower the power usage to an absolute minimum or even can parts of the silicon on and off quite fast, to be ready when the user needs more computational power and as fast they turn it off.
+They can lower the power usage to an absolute minimum or even turn parts of the silicon on and off quite fast, to be ready when the user needs more computational power and as fast they turn it off.

 Modern x86 CPUs have similar functions but not quite as advanced or in as many parts as current Apple SoCs.
 Remember AMD‘s I/O which has basically the same power usage all the time.